Crewjah/Crewjah/README.md

-# Crewjah - Educational Learning Platform
+# Crewjah Learning Platform 🎓

-A professional, mobile-first educational platform built with React and modern web technologies.
-Features interactive learning tools, study assistance, and progress tracking with a clean, educational-focused design.
+A modern, beautiful learning platform built with React and Vite, featuring study tools, progress tracking, and a stunning glassmorphism UI design.
+Transform your study habits with our comprehensive study platform.

 ## Technology Stack